matzpersson/swoop/readme.md

 Single Page App connecting to a basic php api utilising CDN based libraries, Jquery and Javascripts.
 No frameworks.

 Includes docker file for launching the docker image.
-Script  creates a private subnet to communicate with seperate mysqldatabase container.
+Script  creates a private subnet to communicate with seperate mysql database container.

 ## Install instructions on your own Webserver